How Much Does It Cost To Ship A Car Overseas?

 The required documents are among the most critical aspects of hauling a car overseas.
 Not only can your vehicle be denied if you’re missing the proper paperwork, but it can also result in unexpected severe costs, not to mention delays in getting access to your car.

 Yet another potential cost factor in overseas shipping is the shipping required to get the vehicle to a shipping port.
-If you’re sending from Los Angeles, San Diego, or Baltimore, this isn't an issue.
+This isn't an issue if you’re sending from Los Angeles, San Diego, or Baltimore.
 However, if you’re not near a major seaport, it’s essential to factor in the cost of getting the car to a port where it can be loaded onto a ship.

 Overland shipping rates are also based on distance, so the longer the trip to the port, the more it will likely cost.